Diversity and Inclusion Initiatives

 Students of Color at SLIS (SoCS) was founded in the Fall of 2015 in response to a call for a greater sense of community amongst graduate students of color at the Simmons School of Library and Information Science.
 The purpose of the SoCS is to build and sustain a supportive community for graduate students of color that contributes to their academic development, social growth, and well-being.

 - Moonlight (2016 film) Showing

-- RERFORMA Northeast Chapter Meeting with SoCS - REFORMA is the National Association to Promote Library and Information Services to Latinos and the Spanish Speaking
+- REFORMA Northeast Chapter Meeting with SoCS: REFORMA is the National Association to Promote Library and Information Services to Latinos and the Spanish Speaking

-Spectra is Simmons College School of Library and Information Science's LGBTQ group and its purpose is to bring together individuals who share an interest in issues that surround the LGBTQ community in the profession of Library Science.
-Spectra also offers a safe place for students to discuss issues that professionals face in the profession.
-Spectra’s goal is to promote discussion of the issues of the LGBT community faces with allies to foster discussion and promote change within the field of Library and Information Science.
+Spectra is the student LGBTQIA+ group and its purpose is to bring together individuals who share an interest in issues that surround the LGBTQ community in the profession of Library Science.
+Spectra also offers a safe place for students to discuss issues that they face in the profession.
+Spectra's goal is to promote discussion of the issues the LGBTQIA+ community faces with allies to foster discussion and promote change within the field of Library and Information Science.